tatemitchell/madlibs/README.md

 #### Madlibs

-the purpose of this project is to create a madlib creator using HTML, CSS, jQuery, and GIT.
+The purpose of this project is to create a madlib creator using HTML, CSS, jQuery, and GIT.